NicholasMacedo/UniversityScheduleMaker/README.md

 ### Required Item Fields
 - Title
-- Course Day(s) (At Least One)
+- Day(s) (At Least One)
 - Start & End Time (Hours, Mins)

 ### Optional Item Fields
-- Item Colour
+- Colour (Picked by clicking the colour square and selecting the colour of choice.)
-- Item Instructor Name
+- Instructor Name
-- Item Location
+- Location
-- Lab Checkbox
+- Lab Checkbox (Only present on the initial course item.)
-/!\ Note:
+*/!\ Note:*
 - The colour selected for the course will be applied to the lab if selected.
 - The Lab Checkbox will bring up the lab details below which have similar rules to the course details.

 ### Time Fields
-Time fields must follow these criteria in order to be accepted:
+Time fields must follow these criteria in order to be accepted by the program:
 - Start time must be no earlier than 8AM.
 - End time must be no later than 10PM.
 - Item muse be longer than 30 minutes in length.

+## Edit
+- Coming Soon

-## Edit / Delete
+## Delete
+- Coming Soon

 ## Export
+- Coming Soon